 The Prime's futuristic interior offers advanced features that pair well with Toyota's legendary reliability and quality.

-But the heart of the new Prius Prime is the combination battery electric and gasoline powertrain.
-On the gasoline side of things, there's an 11.3 gallon fuel tank to go along with the uber efficient Prius Atkinson cycle 4-cylinder, which gets about 60mpg (give or take).
+But the heart of the new Prius Prime is the combination of battery-electric and gasoline powertrain.
+On the gasoline side of things, there's an 11.3-gallon fuel tank to go along with the uber-efficient Prius Atkinson cycle 4-cylinder, which gets about 60mpg (give or take).

 The Prime is literally dripping with style, something that can't be said of many contemporary EVs.